Pencil Tip Sharp

 Reserve time on your calendar to join us online:

 - Tuesday, May 19 (10-10:30 a.m.): Learn the impact of taking more than one prescription or over-the-counter medication and how to avoid impairment while driving.
-I will be joined by Our Driving Concern Program Manager Cindy Leonard.
-We also will talk about wearable products used to alert illegal-drug users of a supplier who is “open for business.”
+I will talk about wearable products used to alert illegal-drug users of a supplier who is “open for business.”
 Register to attend.

 - Wednesday, May 27 (10-10:30 a.m.): In this free webinar, Accurate Safety Compliance founder Danny Thomas and I will discuss the importance of securing loads and share tips to prevent crashes and cut costs associated with destruction of property.
 Register to attend.